The strange case of the entity Gordon Davis

 Investigations and checks

 As the information obtained seemed to go towards an identification case, Soal went to Brentwood for a field investigation.
 He also wanted to check whether the visit of the places and the impressions received could have some influence on the following communications by the entity.
-When he asked some local boys if they knew Wescot Road, he was told that it was indeed Warescott Road, whose pronunciation by locals was almost identical to Wescot (the pronunciation of some English words does not offer enough information about their transcription, for which spelling is necessary).
+When he asked some local boys if they knew Wescot Road, he was told that it was indeed Warescott Road, whose pronunciation by locals was almost identical to Wescot (in English, pronunciation of some words does not offer enough information about their transcription, for which spelling is necessary).
 Soal asked if there was an avenue in the town, whose name began with H, with large houses and gates painted red: the unanimous answer was that it was certainly Highland Avenue, not far from Warescott Road.
 After reaching it, Soal saw that Highland Avenue was actually a tree-lined avenue, flanked by a dozen large isolated houses, each with its own garden, and that the gates were all painted in dark red: it certainly matched Ferguson's description.
 Without further investigation to ascertain whether someone named Ferguson had lived in one of those houses, Soal headed for Warescott Road, a street lined with row houses in an artisans' district, observing the contrast with the most stately homes of Highland Avenue.

 During the next sitting Ferguson announced that some of his memories on Brentwood were back.
 He said that the house was close to Onget Road (a street that the boys interviewed by Soal had mentioned as a reference) and that there were two odd gas lamps at the beginning of Wescot Road: Soal had indeed noticed two streetlights with a particular shape in Warescott Road.
 With some effort, Ferguson also pronounced the word Highlands as the name of the road.
 When Soal asked him what was the connection between the family who had lived on Highland Avenue and the one in Warescott Road, Ferguson replied to look for Ethel, a young woman who lived in Warescott Road.
 Soal then argued that this Ethel could be a service maid in a wealthy home on Highland Avenue, whose family lived in a more modest house on Warescott Road.
 On next sitting Ferguson confirmed that Ethel Lloyd, who had lived in Brentwood before the war, had served in one of Highland Avenue's houses, where she went every day since she did not live there.
-He then said that a spirit, perhaps her mother (but he was not sure), wanted to send a message to the girl.
+He then said that a spirit, perhaps Ethel's mother (but he was not sure), wanted to send a message to the girl.
 However, nothing happened about that.

 Negative result of investigations